case study

 When the business outgrew the website

-FastFit EMS came to this project at a point where the brand itself was already established, but the website no longer reflected its scale or clarity.
-Operating in the EMS fitness space with multiple locations and a franchise-oriented mindset, the business needed a platform that could explain what they do, for whom, and how everything connects, without overwhelming the visitor.
+FastFit EMS came to the project at a point where the brand was already established, but the website needed a stronger technical foundation to support its scale.
+Operating in the EMS fitness space with multiple locations and a franchise-oriented model, the business needed a Webflow platform that could clearly explain what they do, who they serve, and how the full structure connects.

 Making complexity feel simple

 The website includes a significant number of pages, each with a specific role.
-Location pages, service explanations, brand storytelling, and conversion-oriented sections had to coexist in a clear hierarchy.
+Location pages, service explanations, brand storytelling, and conversion-oriented sections had to work together within a clear hierarchy.

 CMS built for real use